minima-global/minidocs/docs/about/tokendistribution.md

 Node Incentives were distributed via an Incentive Program that rewarded early community members for running a node, alongside an Invite Program, which rewarded members for inviting new members to join.

 Rewards earned by Incentive Program members will be distributed as Native Minima ($MINIMA).
 An additional 75 coins are available for Incentive Program members who continue to run their node 6 months after the TGE, and a further 75 coins are available at the 1-year anniversary of the TGE.
+These Rewards will be allocated from the Loyalty Program/Grants fund.

 The final Node Incentives coin allocation will be determined after the Proof of Person process is complete.
 Once known, any coins not utilised will be directed towards the Loyalty Program & Grants category, continuing to reward early adopters for bootstrapping the network, while ensuring a flourishing ecosystem is built.